GuLinux/Pandorica/README.md

 # Pandorica #
 Simple yet powerful Web Media Player

 This HTML5-based Media Player will allow you to stream your multimedia collection in a local network, or over the web.
+It's written in C++ (C++11,  to be precise),  using [Wt](http://www.webtoolkit.eu/wt), [Twitter Bootstrap](http://twitter.github.io/bootstrap) and [MediaElement.js](http://mediaelementjs.com/)

 ## Dependencies ##
 * [Wt](http://www.webtoolkit.eu/wt) 3.3.0 or above